 Living in South Korea

-We lived in Hong Kong for 4 years and then Singapore for almost 3 years.
+We lived in Hong Kong for 4 years and then in Singapore for almost 3 years.
 Then we got a job opportunity in Seoul and after weighing pros and cons (full post here), we decided to go live in South Korea.

-If you are looking for a job in Korea, make sure to check our full guide here.
+By the way, if you are looking for a job in Korea, make sure to check our full guide here.

 Living in South Korea

 What we didn’t expect, is that compared to Singapore, it is much more difficult for foreigners to get fully settled.
-Opening a bank account, getting a phone, exchanging driving license, ordering food online etc. It is such a hassle, really!
+Opening a bank account, getting a phone, exchanging driving license, ordering food online, etc. It is such a hassle, really!

 Before moving to South Korea, we kept hearing that it was such a modern country.
 Hence, we expected everything to be done in no time and fully digitally.
-However, opening a bank account, required us to sign at least 20 different pages (all in Korean) and took us almost 1 hour (and the company even provided a translator for us… no kidding).
+However, opening a bank account required us to sign at least 20 different pages (all in Korean) and took us almost 1 hour (and the company even provided a translator for us… no kidding).

 Living in South Korea

-As expats, this is probably one of the first thing we look up online.
+As expats, this is probably one of the first things we look up online.
 What should be my budget to have a comfortable life in Korea?
 How much does it cost to rent a place?
 Would we be able to save any money while living in South Korea?

-We actually could save a lot of money while living in South Korea and still enjoyed going out for dinner/drinks at least once a week, going for brunch (best brunch in Seoul here) and doing plenty of activities all year round (awesome day trips from Seoul here).
+We actually could save a lot of money while living in South Korea and still enjoyed going out for dinner/drinks at least once a week, going for brunch (best brunch in Seoul here), and doing plenty of activities all year round (awesome day trips from Seoul here).

 So let’s try to break it down for you: